 Teaching is through lectures, interactive sessions, practical workshops and small-group seminars, supported by a personal tutorial system.

 Lectures provide commentary and explanation of key content areas.
 Small-group seminars develop your understanding by inviting you to raise questions and participate in the debate and by providing guidance for further study.
 Computer labs develop your skills in the production and analysis of data.

 You are encouraged to undertake extensive reading and independent study in order to understand the topics covered in lectures and classes and to broaden, as well as to deepen your knowledge of the subject.

 For the third year project, you will receive supervision and the Dissertation module provides you with the opportunity to develop research methods and writing skills.

-You will have the opportunity to study topics, such as: family life, identity, work, race, class, migration, gender, popular culture, urban living, food, media and the virtual world.
+The course examines institutions, organisations and power and is concerned with the ways in which social relations between people emerge, are sustained and change.
+You have the opportunity to study topics that include family life, identity, work, race, class, migration, gender, popular culture, urban living, food, media and the virtual world.

 Core modules include: